Recycling Information For 2019

 All residents are reminded that recycling is mandatory statewide.
 By removing recyclables from the regular trash flow, we help save our environment and save tax dollars that would otherwise be spent on trash disposal fees.

 Recycling carts are collected every other week at curb side.
 Use your cart space wisely.
 Compress and flatten recyclables to maximize cart space.
 Cardboard must be broken down and placed vertically in cart so that the cart will empty properly.
 All recyclable material must fit in cart with the lid closed in order to be picked up.
-All containers should be empty and rinsed with the lids off.
-Any recycling material left outside of the recycling cart will not be collected by the automated truck.
-Any oversized cardboard that cannot be broken down (remove styrofoam and plastic bags), call the GTMUA to schedule a pick-up.
+All containers should be empty and rinsed and all recyclables must be kept as dry as possible.
+If you received a recycling cart, it must be used.
+Additional recycling material left outside recycling cart will be collected by a different truck.
+Any oversized cardboard that cannot be broken down (remove bubble wrap, plastic bags & styrofoam), call the GTMUA for a scheduled pick-up.

-RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, non-metallic wrapping paper, office paper, paper toilet/towel rolls, phone books, text books (without hard covers) and work books.
-Also, all types of flattened/cut down corrugated cardboard (so cart will completely empty) that are not waxed or coated are recyclable.
-Do not include: foil or wax coated cardboard (ice cream containers, frozen juice cartons and frozen dinner boxes), napkins, paper cups, plates, shredded paper, tissues and towels.
-Please note: shredded paper is NO longer accepted by the recycling facility.
-It can be used in your compost pile or thrown out with your household trash.
+RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, non-metallic wrapping paper, office paper, paper toilet/towel rolls, phone books, pizza boxes (no food stains), text books (without hard covers) and work books.
+Also, all types of flattened - folded in half/cut down corrugated cardboard (put in cart vertically so cart will completely empty.

 CLIPPINGS will be collected as follows: